openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 This is a list of all available parts, and a description of what they are used for.

-### MainCase/MainCase
+### Main case

 The main case of the device enclosure.
 This will contain most of the electronics.
-You need a matching MainCaseLid, a GpsAntennaLid, a UsbCover, and at least one adapter for mounting the device to form a complete enclosure.

-After printing, insert the 9 threaded heatset inserts.
+The core part are a `MainCase` and a `MainCaseLid`, which is installed with five M3x8 bolts in the lid, matching the five threaded heatset inserts in the body.

+The PCB is installed into the main body with 3 heatset inserts and M3x8 bolts.
+One additional heatset insert is required for the `GPSAntennaLid` (see below).
+This totals 9 inserts to be placed after printing.

 ![MainCase/MainCase](./render/thumbnails/MainCase/MainCase.png)

-### MainCase/MainCaseLid

-A lid for the main case.
-The battery is attached in here, and one of the sensor piezos.
-It is held in place with five M3x8 bolts.

 ![MainCase/MainCaseLid](./render/thumbnails/MainCase/MainCaseLid.png)

-### MainCase/GpsAntennaLid
+#### GPS antenna lid

-A small lid that covers the part of the main enclosure with the GPS antenna.
+The `GpsAntennaLid` covers the part of the main enclosure with the GPS antenna.
 It is held in place by only one M3x8 bolt and can be removed to reveal the antenna, behind which there is an access hole for the Micro-USB receptable of the ESP32 dev board -- very useful for debugging or developing the firmware.

 ![MainCase/GpsAntennaLid](./render/thumbnails/MainCase/GpsAntennaLid.png)

-### MainCase/UsbCover
+#### USB-C port cover

-A small plug for the USB-C port on the bottom of the device, which is used for charging the battery.
+The `UsbCover` is small plug for the USB-C port on the bottom of the device, which is used for charging the battery.
 This plug is held in place by 2 pairs of 3x3x3mm neodymium magnets.

 ![MainCase/UsbCover](./render/thumbnails/MainCase/UsbCover.png)

-### DisplayCase/DisplayCaseTop
+### Display case

-This part forms the display case together with DisplayCaseBottom.
-This contains the I2C display and a push button and is attached to the main device with a cable that exits through a hole in the bottom part.
+The display case consists of two halfes, `DisplayCaseTop` and `DisplayCaseBottom`.
+The display case contains the I2C display and a push button and is attached to the main device with a cable that exits through a hole in the bottom part.

+The bottom part contains 3 threaded heatset inserts and a pocket for two 20x10x1.9mm neodymium magnets.
+The magnets hold the display in the rail on the handlebar (see `HandlebarRail`).

 ![DisplayCase/DisplayCaseTop](./render/thumbnails/DisplayCase/DisplayCaseTop.png)

-### DisplayCase/DisplayCaseBottom

-See `DisplayCase/DisplayCaseTop`.
-This part contains 3 threaded heatset inserts and a pocket for two 20x10x1.9mm neodymium magnets.
-The magnets hold the display in the rail on the handlebar (`Mounting/HandlebarRail`).

 ![DisplayCase/DisplayCaseBottom](./render/thumbnails/DisplayCase/DisplayCaseBottom.png)

-### DisplayCase/DisplayCableStrainRelief
+#### Display cable strain relief

+*Print two copies of this.*

-Print two of these.
-They hold the display cable firmly in place inside the `DisplayCase/DisplayCaseBottom` to prevent strain on the solder joints or crimped connectors inside.
-The two halves are pushed into the hole at an angle one by one, and then screwed together with two M3x8 bolts and hex nuts.
+The `DisplayCableStrainRelief` holds the display cable firmly in place inside the display case to prevent strain on the solder joints or crimped connectors inside.
+The two halves are pushed into the hole at an angle one after the other, and then screwed together with two M3x8 bolts and hex nuts.

 ![DisplayCase/DisplayCableStrainRelief](./render/thumbnails/DisplayCase/DisplayCableStrainRelief.png)

-### Mounting/StandardMountAdapter
+### Mounting

+#### Standard mount adapter

-This part is screwed onto the main enclosure.
+The `StandardMountAdapter` is screwed onto the main enclosure.
 It contains a channel for the display cable to sit in, pressing it firmly against the outer wall of the main case and relieving any strain from its connector inside.

 This adapter is used to attach the device to the mount that is permanently affixed to the bike.
 There may be different adapters in the future for